Authorised Officers and Protective Services Officers

 Public transport operators employ Authorised Officers (AOs) to perform a range of functions, including checking tickets, providing information, assistance and customer service and deterring anti-social behaviour.
-AOs have broad statutory powers to inspect tickets, issue penalty fares, request a person supply a name and address, report a person for transport infringements, confiscate tickets, remove a person from public transport infrastructure and to arrest a person.
+AOs have broad statutory powers to inspect tickets, request a person supply a name and address, report a person for transport infringements, confiscate tickets, remove a person from public transport infrastructure and to arrest a person.

 AOs are authorised by the Department of Economic Development, Jobs, Transport and Resources (the Department).
 Prospective AOs are vetted by the Department and the operator during the recruitment process and receive specific and ongoing training.
 AOs are required to abide by the Code of Conduct for Public Transport Authorised Officers (AO Code of Conduct).
 You can find out more about AO accreditation and training and read the AO Code of Conduct here.

 AN AO cannot perform their duties unless they have an approved identity card and badge issued by the Department.
 An AO must show their identity card and badge to any person they intent to report for a fine.
 They must also show their identity card and/or badge when requested by a passenger.